Spay and Neuter for Dogs and Cats in Sunrise, FL

 Having your dog or cat spayed or neutered can play a significant role in keeping them healthy.
 Here at our animal hospital in Sunrise, FL, we care about our patients like they are our very own, and we want them to live the longest, happiest lives that they can.
 It’s our responsibility to keep pet owners informed of their options, and to let them know what’s best for their pets’ well-being.

 Before we recommend spaying and neutering for our patients, we do need to assess their health history, breed, lifestyle, and other factors.
-Our dedicated professionals will be more than happy to discuss every step of the process to keep you informed and help you make the best decision regarding your pet’s welfare.
+Our dedicated veterinarian will be more than happy to discuss every step of the process to keep you informed and help you make the best decision regarding your pet’s welfare.

-Benefits of Spaying & Neutering Pets
+Benefits of Dog and Cat Spaying and Neutering

-Pet spay and neuter surgeries can benefit our pets in various ways, and reduce or eliminate the following conditions:
+Dog and cat spay and neuter surgeries can benefit our pets in various ways, and reduce or eliminate the following conditions:

 - Unwanted pregnancies

 - Breast tumors

 - Estrus (heat)

 - Aggressive behavior